Lisa Bettany: Biography

 Born to British parents, Bettany grew up in Victoria, British Columbia, where her father was a computer professor.

-She was a competitive figure skater from the age of three until a back injury ended her career at 19.
-Having grown up around computers, she developed her first blog and her interest in photography while recovering.
+She was a competitive figure skater from the age of 3 until a back injury at 19.
+She also developed her blog during this time.

-In 2009, Bettany partnered with an international team of six developers to develop Camera+, which launched in June 2010.
-The app generated revenues of almost $2 million within a year.
+In 2009, Bettany partnered with a team of six developers to develop Camera+, which launched in June 2010.
+The app generated revenues of $2 million within its first year.